Azure/iot-ux-fluent-css/CONTRIBUTING.md

 3. [Create a new github release](https://github.com/Azure/iot-ux-fluent-css/releases/new) on the new tag.
 Use the tag name as the release title and the copy the changelog into the description.

+4. Run `npm install` to generate the lib package, this is required to be in the npm packge you will publish.

-4. Run `npm run publish` to publish the new version to npm
+5. Run `npm run publish` to publish the new version to npm

 **IMPORTANT**: By submitting a patch, you agree to allow the project